 There is a trending topic among winemakers – reduction and/or no adding of SO2.
 You are also a supporter of this trend.
 How do you argue and apply these principles?

 High S02 wines are unpleasant, closed, have minimal aromas and flavors, and often don’t meet our expectations as we drink them.
 There are many prerequisites to reduce S02 quantities in a wine.

-First of all, you have to have 100% healthy grapes with good performances.
+First, you must have 100% healthy grapes with good performances.
 This requires a lot of work in the vineyard.
 For example, we are trying to boost foliage in order to get the plant itself to feed the grapes.

 These methods we get a wide range of floral and fruity aromas that are pleasant and long lasting as well as wines with a good aging potential.

-It is proven that at this moment a so-called “no name” winemakers can easily get on the wine lists of world’s best restaurants.
+It is proven that at this moment so-called “no name” winemakers can easily get on the wine lists of the world’s best restaurants.
 Do you consider yourself a true and sincere winemaker?
-Are your wines gourmet wines?
+Are your wines gourmet?

 They are very natural and allow you to feel the grape varieties, which is the hardest thing to achieve.
-We’re gaining more and more recognition every day which motivates us to try even harder.
+We’re gaining more and more recognition daily, motivating us to try even harder.